ColinB19/ColinB19.github.io/_posts/2021-05-13-book-rec-overview.md

 Essentially, the goal of matrix factorization is to take your user-item interaction matrix $A$ (a large $ m \times n$ matrix where $n$ is the number of users and $m$ is the number of books) and decompose it into two latent-feature matrices
 \$$ A = B\;C^{\text{T}}, \$$
 where $B$ is an $m \times q$ matrix  of $q$ latent features describing all users and $C$ is a $n \times q$ matrix of $q$ latent features describing all items.
-Matrices $B$ and $C$ are found iteratively through SGD.
+Matrices $B$ and $C$ are found iteratively through GD.
 If you want to learn more about this process you can check out my earlier post, [A Simple Book Recommender with LightFM]({% post_url 2021-01-17-A-basic-book-rec %}).
 Or you can hold out for a future post diving further into the code for this project!

 Also be sure to check out this [post](https://towardsdatascience.com/recommender-systems-matrix-factorization-using-pytorch-bd52f46aa199) on medium for a deep dive into matrix factorization!
 It's good stuff.